Official Community Plan & Zoning Bylaw Updates

 - Expands mixed-use commercial zones to enable market-friendly solutions for entrepreneurs and businesses within walkable neighbourhood centres while preserving intensive uses for the industrial commercial zones.

-5. The draft Zoning Bylaw improves users’ experience.
+5. Improves users’ experience.

 - Regulations are written in plain language to increase understanding for all users of the Zoning Bylaw.